usenobi/jobs/2021/Q1/head-of-marketing.md

 # HEAD OF MARKETING at NOBI

 [NOBI](https://usenobi.com) (formerly known as Honest Mining) helps people do more with their Bitcoin & simplify their crypto investment experience.
-We are looking for our first head of marketing, someone who 100% believe in our company mission & know how to introduce it to as many people as possible.
+We are looking for our first head of marketing, someone who 100% believe in our company mission & ready to introduce our product to the world.
 Join our team & be part of the most innovative crypto company in Indonesia.

 Apply now at [jobs@usenobi.com](jobs@usenobi.com)